America's nuclear missiles. Russia and the USA: what is hidden behind the threats to use nuclear weapons. Let's change our view of nuclear weapons

 Charge type thermonuclear, 1 Mt

-Type of basing ground in mines or on a tractor base 16x16
+Type of basing ground in mines or on a tractor with a 16x16 base

 TOP is a Russian-made rocket.
-It stands out for its high ability to withstand Western air defense systems, excellent maneuverability, low sensitivity to electromagnetic pulses, radiation, and the effects of laser installations.
-At the moment, 18 mobile and 60 Topol-M mining complexes are on combat duty.
+It is distinguished by its high ability to withstand Western air defense systems, excellent maneuverability, low sensitivity to electromagnetic pulses, radiation, and the effects of laser systems.
+At the moment, there are 18 mobile and 60 Topol-M mine complexes on combat duty.

 Minuteman III (LGM-30G)

-For many years, the product of the Boeing Company is the only silo-based ICBM in the United States.
-However, even today, the American Minuteman III ballistic missiles, which entered combat duty as early as 1970, remain a formidable weapon.
-Thanks to the upgrade, the LGM-30G received more maneuverable Mk21 warheads and an improved sustainer engine.
+For many years, the Boeing Company product has been the only silo-based ICBM in the United States.
+However, even today the American Minuteman III ballistic missiles, which entered combat duty back in 1970, remain a formidable weapon.
+Thanks to the modernization, the LGM-30G received more maneuverable Mk21 warheads and an improved propulsion engine.

 Name Meaning Note